NetMasterMichael/assembly-programs/bin/README.md

 3. Select your USB drive
 4. Watch the program execute! (again, it may behave unpredictably depending on your system)
 ## Future Idea: ISO Generation
 One idea I want to explore in the future is generating an ISO, so that a utility such as Rufus could be used to image a USB drive.
-Although I did get this partially working, I was not satisfied with the results, so I have excluded it from this readme.
+Although I did get this partially working, I was not satisfied with the results, so I have excluded such instructions from this readme.

 The biggest issue I encountered was that the program was not written to the first sector of the USB drive.
-This included the 0x55AA magic bytes at the end of the first of that mark a drive as bootable, so it actually didn't boot on any systems.
-Using the `dd` tool gets around this problem, since it writes the file byte-for-byte directly to the first sector of the drive.
+This included the 0x55AA magic bytes at the end of the first sector that mark a drive as bootable to the BIOS.
+This meant that when a drive was imaged with the program inside an ISO file, my programs actually didn't boot/execute on any systems except for VMs.
+Using the `dd` tool works around this problem, since it writes the file byte-for-byte directly to the first sector of the drive.

 I may also explore writing my own ISO imaging tool, as the [El Torito Specification](https://pdos.csail.mit.edu/6.828/2014/readings/boot-cdrom.pdf) for the ISO 9660 format is surprisingly not too complex.
 That is a project for another day!